Change Password

 • W(d, C1) - γ/m ⋅ kd ⋅ (totC1 - kd) = 3 - 1.2/18.1*3*(14.5 - 3) = 0.71

-In this case, only nodes a and d are considered well-connected in community C1.
+Therefore, nodes a and d are considered well-connected in C1.

-2. Visit each node v in random order, if it is still on its own in a community in Prefined, randomly merge it to a community C' ∈ Prefined for which the modularity increases.
-It is required that C' must be well-connected with C:
+2. Visit each node v, if it is still on its own in Prefined, randomly merge it to a community C' ∈ Prefined for which the modularity increases.
+It is required that C' must be well-connected with C, which is judged by the formula below:

-Note that in this phase, each node is not necessarily greedily merged with the community that yields the maximum gain of modularity.
+Note that each node v is not necessarily greedily merged with the community that yields the maximum gain of modularity.
 However, the larger the gain, the more likely a community is to be selected.
-The degree of randomness in the selection of a community is determined by a parameter θ > 0:
+The degree of randomness in the selection of a community C' is determined by a parameter θ (theta) as:

 Randomness in the selection of a community allows the partition space to be explored more broadly.